zirpins/iwibot-serverless-build-plugin/README.md

 If you modify the plugin, it need to be installed in the `iwibot-openwhisk` project.
-Modify the `installPlugin` script in the `package.json` to point to your clone of the `iwibot-openwhisk` repository locally.
+Modify the `installPlugin` and `uninstallPlugin` script in the `package.json` to point to your clone of the `iwibot-openwhisk` repository locally.
 Then run `npm run installPlugin`.
+Please make one commit for the installed changes in the `iwibot-openwhisk` repo.

 The packaging of the functions is synchronous.
 The deployment is asynchronous.